csh3/RegCloser/README.md

 # Here /home/miniconda3/include/python3.6m is a directory storing the head file Python.h
 ```

-The fourth one can be obtained on request from [BASECLEAR](https://www.baseclear.com/genomics/bioinformatics/).

 ## 4. Usage
 ### 4.1.
 Pipeline
 The main program is `RunPipeline.py`, and the pipeline consists of the following 7 modules.
 You can start or end with any one module by the option `-s` or `-e`.
+The core innovation of our method lies in the module `LocalAssembly` that uses the robust regression model and algorithm to assemble short reads into contigs.

 ```
 1. InitialContig			Break the draft genome into contigs
 2. Mapping 		    		Map sequence reads to the draft genome using BWA and identify anchored reads
-3. HighDepth		Identify high depth regions in the contig ends (optional)
+3. HighDepth (optional)		Identify high depth regions in the contig ends
 4. CollectReads				Collect reads in the gap regions for local assembly and make tab files of linking information between contigs
-5. Scaffold		Generate new scaffolds from initial contigs using SSPACE_Standard_v3.0 (optional)
+5. Re-Scaffold (optional) 	Generate new scaffolds from initial contigs using SSPACE_Standard_v3.0
-6. ReEstimateGapSize	Re-estimate gap sizes in the scaffolds
+6. ReEstimateGapSize		Re-estimate gap sizes between contigs
-7. LocalAssembly 	Assemble gap sequences via the robust regression OLC approach
+7. LocalAssembly 			Assemble gap sequences via the robust regression approach
 ```

 We recommend to use *RegCloser* in an iterative way that you can take the output genome as the input of the next iteration, and perform several times until no more gaps to be filled.